kbroman/knitr_knutshell/pages/Rmarkdown.md

 ---
 layout: page
 title: Knitr with R Markdown
+overview: How to use knitr with R Markdown
 ---

 The simplest way to write a quick report, mixing in a bit of R, is to